 A social study is a detail report that may be requested by an attorney or a judge to determine the living conditions the parents to make a decision about child custody.
-The ideal evaluation for a social study is a Psychologist train in child behavior since their experience might prove to be the most beneficial when determining what parent might provide the most emotional and physical support for the child.
+The ideal evaluation for a social study is from a therapist specifically trained in child behavior.
+Their experience might prove to be the most beneficial aspect in child custody cases when determining what parent might provide the most emotional and physical support for the child.

 A Social Study is considered a process and might require in-depth evaluations about employment, education, relationship status, family bonds, and general living conditions that might help the courts make the best decision when ruling over a custody case.
 Sometimes extended family members might be included in the Social study to help with the overall home evaluation.
 The circumstances of the child are carefully considered in the social study report and third-party documentation might be used as supporting evidence of the recommendation.